Review of the Album Volume 14 by German Thrash Metal Band Tankard

 Tankard even at this point in their careers were having so much fun that they even constructed a song that is a humorous look at the lifestyle of an aggressive partying heavy metal fan that just wants to head bang and mosh all night at a concert of their favorite band.
 This song is called Brain Piercing of Death and there is a definite Kreator kind of influence in the riffing of this song.
 Tankard has had a long history of lyrically having songs that talk about heavy metal fans that love to drink and party but their style of thrash metal is highly entertaining, much better than Mental Care Foundation for instance.
 And then comes the heavy and entertaining song called Condemnation.
 The song is about the fact that the mainstream media broadcasts so many negative news stories because that’s what the people tune into.
 They get involved with viewing negative news stories and this is what ends up making the most profit.

-First initial Thoughts About Tankard's Volume 14
+Final Thoughts About Tankard's Volume 14

 How is Volume 14 as an album especially for Tankard standards?
 It is still creative, entertaining, and even a little more varied musically such as the Yngwie J. Malmsteen influenced Rules for Fools.
 Is this album better than Thirst?
 That is hard to say but Volume 14 is still very good.
 The strongest songs in this album include Time Warp, Rules for Fools, Fat Snatchers (The Hippo Effect) Black Plague (BP) and The Agency.